Utah-CS3550-Fall-2023/assignments/hw6.md

 To make this possible, we want to add a hypothesized grade interaction to students' profile pages.
-Specifically, we want to add a "Hypothesize" button to the bottom of student profile pages.
+Specifically, we want to add a "Hypothesize" button to the top of student profile pages.
 When clicked, it should replace all `Not Due` or `Ungraded` grades with a number input field.
 As percentages are typed into those input fields, the final grade should be recalculated as if the student got that